hectorxm25/recursive-reasoning/README.md

 **Setup**: In-group knows the act is fully wrong (w=1.0), while out-group believes it's not wrong (w=0.0).
 Both groups care about the punisher's justice and bias.

-**Key Finding**: Strategic punishers avoid harsh punishment (choosing "None" instead) to preserve their reputation with the out-group, even though the in-group knows harsh punishment would be justified.
-This creates a "dog whistle" effect where the same action signals different things to different audiences.

 **Output**: `exp2_results.json` → `exp2_action_bar.png`, `exp2_posteriors.png`

 ### Experiment 3: Martyrdom / Signaling Commitment